RichardOtter/Genealogy-scripts/README.md

 "Released" scripts means that-

 * The ReadMe file has enough guidance for even a novice user.
-* All configuration is done through an ini file so the python code does not need to be changed.
+* All configuration is done through a configuration file so the python code does not need to be changed.
 * All needed files are in a single zip archive for easy download.
 * I've done significant amounts of testing.
 * The release is version numbered.

 The Release zip file is found in the Releases page, here on Github (https://github.com/ricko2001/Genealogy-scripts/releases)

 If any of the other scripts are of interest, I may be persuaded to make them release-ready.
 Let me know.
-Always interested in feedback.
+I'm always interested in feedback.

 ## RELEASED

-### RM -Run SQL

-This utility is meant to help the novice SQL user get the task done.
-It attempts to eliminate most of the complications found using more sophisticated off the shelf software.

-This utility will run one or two SQL statements on a database and display the results in a report file.
-It will also run a SQL command script.

-### RM -Test external files
+### Test external files

 A utility to check status of external files linked to a RootsMagic file.\
 This only reads the RM file.
 No changes are made.\
 I find use of this app invaluable as part of my backup routine.

-### RM -Group from SQL
+### Group from SQL

 A utility to quickly update a RM group by running an SQL query.\
 Makes changes only to GroupTable.